Traditional Uses of Rosemary Oil

 Research Studies involving Rosemary Essential Oil:

-2. Research has shown a positive impact from essential oils on the cognition or brain function and mood of elderly people with Alzheimers in this study.
-Specifically, rosemary, lemon, lavender, and orange essential oils were studied.
+- Research has shown a positive impact from essential oils on the cognition or brain function and mood of elderly people with Alzheimers in this study.
+They used a rosemary oil/lemon oil combination in the morning as a treatment aid for depression and to heighten concentration.
+This study used lavender and orange essential oils in the evening for to activate the parasympathetic nervous system, promoting relaxation.

 Rosemary oil is commonly found in: